Chapter 1: the stories to come are for you and for me and are not for mostpeople | chapter i, book i.

 “It means I would get more time with you,” Ariel said, jumping to say something before Phineas got to his point.
 “I would be able to complete my thesis and get to know the people of Færriagite and be a good empress and actually get to spend time with my brother.”

-“Except, Airs,” Phineas said, the worry in his tone clear as the crystalline walls of the laboratory, “remember the last time you went to Father with a plan?”
+“Except, Airs,” Phineas said, the worry in his tone clear as the crystalline walls of the laboratory, “remember the last time you went to Dad with a plan?”

 Ariel’s fins deflated at the memory; the hope in her face also dimmed.
 Floating back into her chair, Ariel could only think back.

-(It took four whole centuries - after Ursula was lead to the executioner sea caves and the dead was finally lead to rest, Ariel still seeing sea-foam that stretched by miles in her dreams, for Ariel to approach her father with the idea of going to university.
+(It took five whole centuries - after Ariel could remember speak in conversation rather than bursts of vowels from her injury, after the dead was finally lead to rest, after Ursula died half-screeching and half-laughing with a knife in her throat like her sister, after Ariel was still seeing foam in her dreams - for Ariel to approach her father with the idea of going to university.
 It wouldn’t be that far, Ariel argued, trying to keep her voice modulated.
 She would have guards, she would have Sebastian, she would make sure her duties as Empress was done well (just anything, anything to get out of the palace for a small while, anything to just have some slice of controlled but real freedom).

-It took five decades of negotiating and talking and pleading and by then, Tristan had the top professors, from cultural studies and linguistics and mathematics, so Ariel would not have to take a single stroke of her fins to get out of the palace.
+It took five decades of negotiating and talking and pleading and by then, Tristan had the top professors, focused in cultural studies and linguistics and history, so Ariel would not have to take a single stroke of her fins to get out of the palace.

 She said nothing.
 Nothing but thank you, cut the blood-red flowers in her garden and left them on Tristan’s desk, tried not to let the bitterness in her mouth seep into the kiss on the cheek Ariel gave to her father that day.

-Said nothing and memorized language systems and pragmatics and semantics, remembered how to tell the differences between myth and history, how to apply the principles of cultural relativism in language, how to calculate the speed and velocity of speeding fish and mammals, how to find patterns in the numbers and remade herself into one of the finest cultural linguists and mathematicians in Færriagite.
+Said nothing and memorized language systems and pragmatics and semantics, remembered how to tell the differences between myth and history, how to calculate the speed and velocity of speeding fish and mammals, how to find patterns in the numbers and remade herself into one of the finest cultural linguists and mathematicians in Færriagite.

-Said nothing and rearranged her timetable for more time with diplomats and studying the Imperial Constitution, as a way of saying thank you to the Imperial Council and more importantly, to Father.
+Said nothing and rearranged her timetable for more time with diplomats and studying the Imperial Constitution, as a way of saying thank you to the Imperial Council and more importantly, to Dad.

-Said nothing and allowed the freedom-hunger in her belly to weigh against her chest, against the long, sleepless nights, eyes raised to the long windows, eyes raised to the barely-faint light of the moon.
-Look at the moon and ached for all the places the moon touched and turned silver with its light.)
+Said nothing and allowed the freedom-hunger in her belly weigh against her chest, against the long, sleepless nights, eyes raised to the long-windows, eyes raised to the barely-faint light of the moon.
+Look to the pin-prick that was the moon and ached for all the places the moon touched and turned silver with its light.)

 For a moment, Ariel was silent.

-(Ariel knew that; she knew it well and knew it from the white foam on her hands that she could never truly scrub off.
-Was it not she who liberated thousands packed, flesh-to-flesh, from the Blackgate prisons? she who fought against Ursula, the devourer of gods and flesh and light? she who took the crown in her foam-bloodied hands, set upon her head and set upon remaking herself – and by extension, her kingdom – back to greater heights.
+(Ariel knew that; she knew it well and knew it from the blood on her hands that she could never truly scrub off.
+Was it not she who liberated thousands packed, flesh-to-flesh, from the Blackgate prisons?
+She, who fought against Ursula, the devourer of gods and flesh and light?
+She, who took the crown in her bloodied hands, set upon her head and set upon remaking herself – and by extension, her kingdom – back to greater heights?

-Ariel Alighieri – Ariel the Resolute, as the people said with pride - knew all that.
+Ariel Alighierio – Ariel the Resolute, as the people said with pride - knew all that.

-What she wanted to know was the root of English; what it was like to see her old childhood home in the Coral Sea, how to make the weight of the crown – fourteen generations and ghosts, one of whom is her mother, bound into gold ore – easier to bear.
+What she wanted to know was the root of English; what it was like to see her old childhood home, how to make the weight of the crown – fourteen generations and ghosts, one of whom being the ever-present ghost of her mother, bound into gold ore – easier to bear.

-Even if it meant taking off the weight for a little while.)
+Even if it meant taking off the weight for a little to bare it for longer.)

 (Ariel knows many things.

-Ariel knows the Imperial Palace is seven hectares in area – from all the times she swam around it, getting as far as the guards accompanying her would allow, too afraid she would be too far away from the palace in the case of an attack that would never come that everyone anticipated
+Ariel knows the Imperial Palace is seven hectares in area – from all the times she swam around it, getting as far as the guards accompanying her would allow, too afraid she would be too far away from the palace in the case of an attack that would never come, but everyone anticipated.

 Ariel knows all the names of the twenty-one Imperial Council members – to each, a man and woman and nongendered person, representing the Seven Oceans before the Empress – and the names of the Imperial Ambassadors.
-She knows this because she’s made the habit of sending couch-shell messages, every week, to check on their progress.
+She knows this because she’s made the habit to send couch-shell messages every week to check on their progress.

-Ariel knows her duty; to be the mother to millions, as she promised with a crown that was too big for her head, with hands callused from wielding daggers, the sting of her new ceremonial tattoos still raw, the claw wounds on her arms rawer still, the pressing feeling on her chest - of pride or despair or simply both, held back by a stoic face - feeling rawest.
+Ariel knows her duty; to be the mother to millions, as she promised with a crown that was too big for her head, with hands callused from wielding daggers, the sting of her new ceremonial tattoos still raw, her chest feeling rawer still.

 Ariel knows how to kill someone; this is one amongst few things Ariel wishes can be made unlearned and unknown, amongst all the crimes committed in the name of the people.
 She could still see the light in her eyes go out, every time Ariel happens to close her own and still, to this day, she wondered if she made the right choice.

-Ariel knows of all the stories of Ptolemais, the grand tales of her great-grandmothers battles with the Unfinned who tried to invade their world, under the command of the terrible Queen Admina.
-Remembered sitting by the warmth of the lamps, sitting in rapture amongst her sisters, raptured and wishing to have her great-grandmother’s grace in warfare.
+Ariels knows all the stories of Ptolemais, the grand tales of her great-grandmothers battles with the Unfinned who tried to invade their world, under the command of the terrible Queen Admina.
+Remembered sitting by the blue and silver light of the jellyfish, sitting raptured amongst her sisters, raptured and wishing to have her great-grandmother’s grace in warfare.

-Ariel knows the stories of the Unfinned.
-How they moved with tails split into deformed stumps of bone and flesh – torn apart by Tiamat’s wrathful hands, punishment for sins too terrible to be recorded; their beastly eyes of black, their claws sharp to slit a child’s throat open with a stroke; their faces so deformed from their ancestral crimes, no sense of personhood – only pitiful beastliness at best – could be found in their looks.
+Ariels knows the stories of the Unfinned.
+How they moved with tails spilt into deformed stumps of bone and flesh – torn apart by Tiamat’s wrathful hands, punishment for sins too terrible to be recorded; their beastly eyes of black, their claws sharp to slit a child’s throat open with a stroke; their faces so deformed from their ancestral sins, no sense of personhood – only pitiful beastliness at best – could be found in their looks.

 Ariel knew no-one has ever been anywhere less than one-hundred feet from the Surface; let alone actually go beyond it.